-• The Montezuma County bill of sale is required to be eligible for the Bred & Fed Program.
-Late bill of sale will NOT be accepted, if bill of sale is not presented at tag in, member will not participate in Bred & Fed program.
+• The Montezuma County bill of sale is only required to be eligible for the Bred & Fed Program, it is not required for market animals.
+A late bill of sale will NOT be accepted, if bill of sale is not presented at tag in or uploaded with your virtual tag-in, member will not participate in the Bred & Fed program.